 Conventions¶

-There are some conventions used throughout pfund
+There are some conventions used throughout pfund for convenience.

 Aliases & Objects¶